rockettheme/docs/Docs/joomla/platform/install_joomla_25.md

 :   1. **Next** This will lock in your language selection and take you to the next step in the installation process.
 [19%, 90%, nw]

 First, you'll need to select your language of choice.
 Joomla is supported in a wide range of languages, including several English dialects.
-Once you've chosen your desired language, hit the *Next* button in the upper-right corner of the page.
+Once you have chosen your desired language, hit the *Next* button in the upper-right corner of the page.

 ![][installation_j25_2]